nedwebster/smart-pandas/docs/data_config_guide.md

 ## Overview

-The DataConfig is the cornerstone of smart-pandas, providing a structured way to define and validate your dataset schemas.
+The DataConfig is behind all the power of smart-pandas, providing a structured way to define and validate your dataset.
 It allows you to specify column metadata, data types, and semantic tags that enable intelligent data processing and feature extraction.

-## Why Use DataConfig?

-- **Schema Validation**: Ensure your data matches expected types and constraints
-- **Semantic Tagging**: Classify columns by their role (features, targets, metadata, etc.)
-- **Automated Feature Extraction**: Automatically extract different types of features based on tags
-- **Documentation**: Self-documenting datasets with descriptions and metadata
-- **Reproducibility**: Consistent data processing across different environments

 ## Configuration File Structure

-DataConfig uses YAML files to define dataset schemas.
+The SmartPandas data config uses YAML files to define dataset schemas.
 Here's the basic structure:

 ```yaml
 name: your_dataset_name